adriansteffan/contextual-cueing-chun-jiang/README.md

 ## Development

-When initially cloning the project and after making changes , update the files in the local webroot by running
+When initially cloning the project and after making changes, update the files in the local webroot by running

 ```
 ./build.sh